J.D. 2006, University of Chicago Law School

 After graduation, he clerked for the Honorable Robert D. Sack of the United States Court of Appeals for the Second Circuit.
 From 2007 through 2010, he worked as an associate in the New York office of Kirkland & Ellis LLP.
 His practice focused on intellectual property litigation, especially Hatch-Waxman Act pharmaceutical patent cases.
 Prior to his appointment at Miami Law, Professor Sawicki was a Bigelow Teaching Fellow and Lecturer in Law at the University of Chicago Law School.

 Professor Sawicki researches and teaches in the area of intellectual property.
-He has published articles in the Florida State University Law Review and the University of Chicago Law Review.
-Professor Sawicki's research explores the impact of intellectual property law on creativity in the arts and sciences.
+His research primarily explores the impact of intellectual property law on creativity in the arts and sciences.
+Professor Sawicki’s work has been published by leading journals, including the Florida State University Law Review, William & Mary Law Review, and the University of Chicago Law Review, among others.